Earth-folk Craft Mentorship

 Includes 12 Full in person class days, all supplies during class sessions, a doorway to connections with skilled craftspeople, a small cohort (no more than 8 people) to deepen with.

-To Apply, please fill out the Interest Form and I will be in touch.
+To Apply, please fill out the Interest Form and pay your deposit.

 The Teachers (more info coming soon)